angelgldh/angelgldh/README.md

 - Recommendation System (WIP): Working on a project to develop a recommendation system for personalized user experiences.
 - Sign Recognition Kaggle (WIP): Developing a computer vision model for sign recognition as part of a Kaggle competition.

-Thanks for reading until here, I hope you enjoyed knowing a bit more about myself and my interests.
-Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/angel-garcia-lopez-de-haro/)

 ## Professional and academic training 🚀
 ### Work Experience 💼